n6v26r/razv.xyz/src/routes/blog/social-media-sucks/+page.md

 >
 > – Society

 I would be a hypocrite if I didn't try to minimize the presence of such apps in my life.
-Unfortunately, these days, having accounts on certain platforms is almost taken for granted.
-Some apps have straight-up become an unwritten requirement.
+Unfortunately, these days, having accounts on certain platforms is a social requirement.
 Try telling a person in Eastern Europe they can't contact you on WhatsApp because you don't have it... **by choice**.

-I am unfortunately no saint and still dependent on some of those evil apps for different aspects of my life.
+I am unfortunately no saint and still dependent on some of those evil apps for my online life.
 But I am trying to ditch as many of them as possible (perhaps replacing them with good alternatives), and I can only strongly encourage you to do the same.

 ## Some alternatives

 There are exceptions to every rule.
-Unfortunately, nobody is "crazy enough"[^5] to use those. :[
+Unfortunately, nobody is "crazy enough"[^5] to use them. :[

 Some of my favorites include:
 - Mastodon, an open-source Twitter (X) alternative.
 Out of all the good platforms I've seen so far, I think this one has the most potential to actually go mainstream.